rem137/IA_Manager/README.md

 level and custom session note.

 When chatting with the assistant, each message is stored in the memory file and automatically searched to provide context.
-A lightweight search engine looks for matching notes and previous messages, then prepends a short summary before each request to keep token usage low.
+The search engine now scores each note or past message based on how many query keywords it contains, similar to a web browser.
+The most relevant snippets are summarised and prepended before each request to keep token usage low.

 The assistant can also store private notes using the `remember_note` function.
 These internal notes are indexed for context but hidden from CLI commands and